aandr26/AWS-SAP-C01-Study-Guide/docs/6_Scaling_and_Resilience/6b_CloudFront_Essentials/CloudFront_Security.md

   * [Using field-level encryption](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/field-level-encryption.html)

 * **Exam Tips:**
+  * **SSL:**
+    * Supported by default
+    * Using CNAME:
+      * Verify ownership (optionally HTTPS) using a matching cert.
       * Can use with ACM, but the cert must be requested for the US East (N. Virginia) region.
+      * Two SSL connections:
+        * Viewer => CloudFront and CloudFront => Origin
+        * _Both need valid public certs and intermediate certs._
+      * SNI mode is free, doesn't support old, old browsers.
+      * Can pay for a dedicated IP per distribution.
   * Be aware of the security requirements for SSL:
     * Not a single connection:
       * Viewer connection to edge location.